 © National Transport Authority (NTA) 2022.
 This drawing is confidential and the copyright in it is owned by NTA.
 This drawing must not be either loaned, copied or otherwise reproduced in whole or in part or used for any purpose without the prior permission of NTA.

 This drawing is to be used for the design element identified in the titlebox.
 Other information shown is to be considered indicative only.
 The drawing is to be read in conjunction with all other relevant design drawings.
 O.S. data used for plans are printed under © Ordnance Survey Ireland Government of Ireland.
 All rights reserved.
-Licence Number 2022/OSi\NMA\180 National Transport Authority.
+Licence Number 2022/OSi_NMA_180 National Transport Authority.
 All elevations are in metres and relate to OSi Geoid Model (OSGM15) Malin Head.
 All Co-ordinates are in Irish

-GPS station. d.
+Transverse Mercator Grid (ITM) as defined by OSi active local e.
+The information contained herein has been provided by the GPS station. d.
 Information concerning the position of apparatus shown on this drawing is based on drawings supplied by the utility owners and/or the utility works contractor, whilst every care has been taken in the preparation of this drawing, positions should be taken as approximate and are intended for general guidance only and no representation is made by the NTA as to the accuracy, completeness, sufficiency or otherwise of this drawing and the position of the apparatus.
-The information contained herein does not purport to be comprehensive or final as the apparatus is subject to being altered and/or superceded.
+The information contained herein does not purport to be comprehensive or final superceded.
 Recipients should not rely on this information.